Four Lectures on Analytic Solutions in Open String Field Theory: Introduction

 Let us return to open bosonic SFT of a D$p$-brane.
+The configuration where all fluctuation fields of the D$p$-brane vanish represents the D$p$-brane itself.
+This is called the {\it perturbative vacuum}.
 If we turn on the gauge field $A_\mu$, we obtain a new background corresponding to a D$p$-brane with nontrivial Maxwell field.
 If we turn on the massless scalars $\phi_a$, we obtain a new background where the D$p$-brane has been displaced from its initial position.
 If $x^a,\ a=1,...,25-p$ represent coordinates transverse to the D$p$-brane, and the D-brane is initially located at

 after giving a constant expectation value to $\phi_a$, the new D$p$-brane is located at